yyuezhi/yyuezhi.github.io/_pages/GenVDM.md

     @inproceedings{yang2025GenVDM,
-      title={GenVDM: Generating Vector Displacement Maps From a Single Image}, author = {Yang, Yuezhi and Chen, Qimin and Kim, Vladimir G. and Chaudhuri, Siddhartha and Huang, Qixing and Chen, Zhiqin}, booktitle={International Conference on Computer Vision and Pattern Recognition}, year={2025},
+      title={GenVDM: Generating Vector Displacement Maps From a Single Image}, author = {Yang, Yuezhi and Chen, Qimin and Kim, Vladimir G. and Chaudhuri, Siddhartha and Huang, Qixing and Chen, Zhiqin}, booktitle={Conference on Computer Vision and Pattern Recognition}, year={2025},
     }
         </code></pre>